 - tract inventory, stand mapping, and product-class segregation across the rolling sandy loams on the ridges and bottomland zones

-- independent timber sale design — bid package, buyer invite list, and exposure window calibrated to Tuscaloosa-shed mills and the wider regional pool
+- independent timber sale design — bid package, buyer invite list, and exposure window calibrated to Tuscaloosa-area mills and the wider regional pool

 - contract terms that protect the residual stand, the road system, riparian buffers along the Sipsey River, and payment timing